Amin-0-1/Ristoranti/README.md

 # Ristoranti  - iOS Swift App

-The Football Leagues Swift Application is a clean and scalable, reusable and maintainable iOS app built using the Model-View-ViewModel-Coordinator (MVVM-C) architecture.
+The Ristoranti Swift Application is a clean and scalable, reusable and maintainable iOS app built using the Model-View-ViewModel-Coordinator (MVVM-C) architecture.
 This project is designed to demonstrate best practices for developing iOS applications, including code organization, maintainability, and scalability.

 ## Features